RJPearson94/terraform-provider-twilio/docs/resources/sip_trunking_origination_url.md

 The following arguments are supported:

-- `trunk_sid` - (Mandatory) The SID of the SIP trunk the phone number is associated with.
+- `trunk_sid` - (Mandatory) The trunk SID to associate the origination URL with.
 Changing this forces a new resource to be created
 - `enabled` - (Mandatory) Whether the origination URL is enabled
 - `friendly_name` - (Mandatory) The friendly name of the origination URL
 - `priority` - (Mandatory) The priority/ importance of the origination URL
 - `sip_url` - (Mandatory) The SIP address to route origination calls to